apache/couchdb/share/doc/src/api/ddoc/views.rst

     the results.
 Default is ``0``
   :query string stale: Allow the results from a stale view to be used.
     Supported values: ``ok`` and ``update_after``. *Optional*
-  :query string startkey: Return records starting with the specified key.
+  :query json startkey: Return records starting with the specified key.
     *Optional*
-  :query string start_key: Alias for `startkey` param
+  :query json start_key: Alias for `startkey` param
   :query string startkey_docid: Return records starting with the specified
     document ID. *Optional*
   :query string start_key_doc_id: Alias for `startkey_docid` param